Alaska Orienteering Festival 2025

 Hazardous Vegetation

 Alaska has no poison ivy or poison oak, but we do have cow parsnip (aka hog weed), which can cause a rash when the toxin is activated by the sun after exposure to the skin.
 It is easy to spot and easy to avoid.
 It is harmless if a broken stem doesn’t contact bare skin.
+While not hazardous, devil’s club is the other noteworthy plant to avoid as the stems and undersides of the large leafs are very prickly.
+You are more likely to encounter these plants at the Willow and Mirror Lake Venues.

 Schedule